This article will discuss what to do if your phone has accidentally fallen in the water, the fixes to restore it, and the repair costs.

-You will have to leave it like this for at least 24 hours so that the moisture is removed from the phone.
+You will have to leave it like this for at least 24 hours to remove the moisture from the phone.

-If you don’t have the Silica Gel packs, then you can place the phone in rice that also has a similar effect.
+If you don’t have the Silica Gel packs, you can place the phone in rice with a similar effect.

 What To Do if It was Fully Submerged in Water?

 If your phone was fully submerged in water and you think it has taken in a lot of water.
-Then I would recommend that you take it to a nearby shop after drying it for a day using rice or silica gels.
+Then I recommend taking it to a nearby shop after drying it for a day using rice or silica gels.

-Ask the shopkeeper to open it, and again blow dry it for some time, and then can try to start it.
+Ask the shopkeeper to open it, blow dry it for some time, and then try to start it.

-After cleaning, can try to start the mobile, and if it turns on, the chances are that you have got saved from a very expensive repair.
+After cleaning, you can try to start the mobile, and if it turns on, the chances are that you have got saved from a costly repair.

-If your phone just got wet in the rain or by a splash of water, the chances of it becoming nonfunctional are low.
+If your phone just got wet in the rain or by a splash of water, it is unlikely to become nonfunctional.